ory/sdk/clients/client/dotnet/docs/OAuth2Api.md

 OAuth 2.0 Authorize Endpoint

 Use open source libraries to perform OAuth 2.0 and OpenID Connect available for any programming language.
-You can find a list of libraries at https://oauth.net/code/  The Ory SDK is not yet able to this endpoint properly.
+You can find a list of libraries at https://oauth.net/code/  This endpoint should not be used via the Ory SDK and is only included for technical reasons.
+Instead, use one of the libraries linked above.

 ### Example
 ```csharp